xgebi/frontier-react-exercise/README.md

 # Frontier React Exercise

-At Frontier, we aim to help our customers find and hire more candidates by improving their hiring funnel.
-One large part of this funnel is our highly optimized job application forms, which we generate for each customer based on their requirements and their existing application form.
+At [Frontier](https://frontier.jobs), we are on a [mission to get America back to work](https://www.nfx.com/post/3-reasons-why-nfx-invested-in-frontier/).

+We are building a vertically-integrated hiring marketplace that connects job seekers and employers faster than ever before.
+We’ve reimagined the job search experience, allowing jobseekers to book interviews directly with employers and connect them instantly via our virtual interview platform.

+The first step of the candidate experience is applying for the job through Frontier's highly optimized application form.

 ![An example of a Frontier application form](https://frontier-public-assets.s3-us-west-2.amazonaws.com/frontier-form-demo.png)